graphql/graphql-spec/spec/Section 6 -- Execution.md

 **Resolving Abstract Types**

-When completing a field with an abstract return type, that is an Interface or Union return type, first the abstract type must be resolved to a relevant Object type.
+When completing a field with an abstract return type, that is an Interface, Union or Intersection return type, first the abstract type must be resolved to a relevant Object type.
 This determination is made by the internal system using whatever means appropriate.

 Note: A common method of determining the Object type for an {objectValue} in object-oriented environments, such as Java or C#, is to use the class name of